 no. of references: 42

-(318 words)
+Abstract (318 words)

 Behavioral adaptation is a fundamental cognitive ability, ensuring an organism’s survival by allowing for flexible adjustment to changing environmental conditions.
-These adaptative abilities can be measured using reversal learning paradigms requiring agents to adapt their reward learning to sudden changes in stimulus-action-outcome contingencies.
+These adaptive abilities can be measured using reversal learning paradigms requiring agents to adjust their reward learning to sudden changes in stimulus-action-outcome contingencies.
 Stressful situations have been found to alter flexibility of reward learning, but effects have been mixed, and it remains unclear what neurocomputational mechanisms play a role in this.
-Here, we employed functional MRI (fMRI) informed by computational modeling in a within-subject design with to investigate the effect of acute s on flexible behavioral adaptation (n=28) underwent MRI during a reversal learning task, once after the Trier Social Stress Testand after a control condition in separate sessions.
-During the task participants chose between two stimuli with anti-correlated reward contingencies in order to obtain probabilistic rewards in three phases.
-Effects of stress on choice behavior were investigated using multilevel generalized linear models and a set of computational models describing different learning processes that might have generated the data. odels were fitted using a hierarchical Bayesian approach reward prediction errors (RPE) regressor for fMRI. significantly albeit subtly increased correct responses with a best fit for a model including a main effect of stress and experimental phase and allowing for interindividually different average learning performance.
-Model comparison revealed that a Rescorla-Wagner model with individual scaling of the inverse decision temperature best explained the observed behavior under stress.
-On the neural level, RPE signals were coded in striatum and vmPFC whole-brain correctable effects of stress on RPE representation.
+Here, we employed functional MRI (fMRI) informed by computational modeling parameters in a within-subject design with healthy human volunteers to investigate the effect of acute psychosocial stress on flexible behavioral adaptation.
+Participants (n=28) underwent fMRI during a reversal learning task, once after the Trier Social Stress Test (TSST), a validated psychosocial stress induction method, and once after a control condition, in two separate sessions.
+During the task, participants chose between two stimuli with anti-correlated reward contingencies in order to obtain probabilistic rewards in three phases.
+Effects of stress on choice behavior were investigated using multilevel generalized linear models and a set of computational models describing different learning processes that might have generated the data.
+Computational models were fitted using a hierarchical Bayesian approach, and model-derived reward prediction errors (RPE) were used as regressors for fMRI analyses.
+We found that acute psychosocial stress significantly albeit subtly increased correct response rates in our participants.
+Behavioral responses were best captured by a model including a main effect of stress and experimental phase and allowing for interindividually different average learning performance.
+Model comparison revealed that a Rescorla-Wagner model with individual scaling of the inverse decision temperature parameter best explained the observed behavior under stress.
+On the neural level, RPE signals were coded in striatum and vmPFC.
+No whole-brain correctable effects of stress on RPE representations were found.
 Our study shows that acute psychosocial stress has an impact on reversal learning with high interindividual variability.
 Future studies could use more fine-grained measures to disentangle different types of learning and their neural counterparts.

 1. Background (890 words)

-ecision-making under stress, for example when choosing an efficient and cheap to work.
-Different choice options, such as taking the car, bike or train, are associated with relatively stable levels of cost and reward.
-In contrast, the weather forecast of the day, a congestion on the preferred route or a train delay, are more volatile factors.
-Both, stable and volatile factors interact, in that cycling to work may be rewarding sunny but not rainy day.
-Stress individuals' physiological responses and their in constantly changing environment.
-Stress is also an important factor in causing and maintaining psychiatric (McEwen, 2004) and health-related behavior in general (Cohen et al., 2016).
-Understanding the impact of stress on decision-making is essential to develop a mechanistic understanding of psychiatric disorders and necessitates a model of how healthy individuals.
-So far small sample sizes, heterogenous subdomains in the operationalization of decision-making and methodological considerations with regard to the type of stressor have complicated the picture (Porcelli and Delgado, 2017).
+Humans and other agents are routinely confronted with decision-making situations under stress, for example when choosing an efficient and cheap way of commuting to work, despite running late.
+Different choice options, such as taking the car, bike or train, are associated with relatively stable and predictable levels of cost and reward.
+In contrast, the weather forecast of the day, a congestion on the preferred route or a train delay, are more volatile, less predictable factors.
+Both, stable and volatile factors interact, in that cycling to work may be rewarding in sunny weather but not on a rainy day.
+Stress impacts individuals' emotions, mood, physiological responses and may affect their cognitive processing resources, influencing their decision-making strategies.
+This might especially be relevant in situations that afford high behavioral flexibility, for instance in constantly changing environments.
+Stress is also an important factor in causing and maintaining psychiatric conditions (McEwen, 2004) and health-related behavior in general (Cohen et al., 2016).
+Therefore, the development of a model of how stress affects choice behavior in healthy individuals is pivotal for a mechanistic understanding of maladaptive behavior from daily mistakes to psychiatric disorders.
+So far, small sample sizes, heterogenous subdomains in the operationalization of decision-making, and methodological considerations with regard to the type of stressor have complicated the picture of these underlying mechanisms (Porcelli and Delgado, 2017).